AtieP/LakeBIOS/README.md

 # AtieBIOS
-Firmware for ICH9 (maybe PIIX3 in the future too) chipsets.
+Firmware for the ICH9 chipset.
 Meant to be ran in emulators, specially QEMU.

 # Achievements
-- Unlocking the BIOS zone by manipulating the DRAM
+- BIOS shadowing/unshadowing by manipulating the DRAM's PAM registers
-- Protected mode enter
+- Minimal LPC and PCI drivers
+- SMM handling

 # Testing
 `make all run`